osgirl/Book-Scraper/README.md

 * ON INTERRUPT: Usually caused by 'ctrl + c'.
 The scraper will terminate and can be resumed at a later time.

 ### Connection
+The connection class is composed of a base connection class and two abstractions, 'visualConnection.rb' and 'backendConnection.rb'.
+Inside the connection folder also resides the 'parameters.rb' file which stores various utility methods for interacting with the Mechanize and Capybara connections.

+#### Connection
+This file is important more for common data storage and initialization than anything else.
+It stores the hardcoded website URL's as well as instance variables for the connection, session and page.

+#### Backend Connection
+Utilizes the [Mechanize gem](https://github.com/sparklemotion/mechanize) to parse the backend of the B&amp;N site.
+Useful to grab the id values of the term, department, course, and section of each individual course available on the site.

+#### Visual Connection
+Utilizes the [Capybara Gem](https://github.com/jnicklas/capybara) to select the dropdown boxes on the site and submit a form.
+Capybara then is able to scrape the webpage for any books present on the summary page of the B&amp;N site.
+Capybara is needed because the site is dynamic, using JavaScript to change the dropdown values whenever an option is chosen.

+#### Parameters
+Stores and validates connection parameters (term, dept, course, and section).
+The parameters class also saves, loads, and parses the last.dat file which is important to save state in the case that a connection/socket issue arises.

 ### Data Structures
 Internal data structures to store frequently used data.
 The only notable structure used is the 'Book' class.
 If more information is needed (or less is wanted) this is the class to modify.
 It stores the ISBN, title, author, publisher, edition, and image of the book as well as what course the book is associated with.
 It also contains methods to output the book to the .csv file with variable delimiter provided by the caller.